-644.140.
-Whether the interests of justice and the orderly and prompt conduct of the proceedings will be impaired by allowing intervention is a determination to be made under this chapter by the presiding officer in the presiding officer's sole discretion based on the knowledge and judgment of the presiding officer at that time, and the presiding officer's determination is not subject to administrative or judicial review.
+- of the proceedings will be impaired by allowing intervention is a determination to be made under this chapter by the presiding officer in the presiding officer's sole discretion based on the knowledge and judgment of the presiding officer at that time, and the presiding officer's determination is not subject to administrative or judicial review. - 16 Comment.

-Comment.
 Section 644.140 is new.